GSA/digitalgov.gov/content/posts/2015/08/2015-08-17-the-content-corner-using-natural-language-processing-to-improve-rulemaking.md

 </p>

 <p>
-  <em>You’ve just finished reading the latest article from our Monday column, <a href="({{< link "tag/the-content-corner" >}}">The Content Corner</a>.
+  <em>You’ve just finished reading the latest article from our Monday column, <a href="{{< link "tag/the-content-corner" >}}">The Content Corner</a>.
 This column focuses on helping solve the main content issues facing federal digital professionals, including producing enough content and making that content engaging.</em>
 </p>